Video Individual Counting for Moving Drones: Experiments

 \subsection{Comparison with State of the Arts}

 \textbf{Comparison Methods:} To demonstrate the superiority of our method, we compare it against a diverse range of related works.
-In addition to algorithms specifically designed for video individual counting, we also include other relevant approaches, such as multiple object tracking and cross-line crowd counting.
+In addition to algorithms specifically designed for VIC, we also include other relevant approaches, such as multiple object tracking and cross-line crowd counting.

 \textbf{Results on MovingDroneCrowd:} Table \ref{tab:comparison_on_our_dataset} compares our method with other approaches on our dataset MovingDroneCrowd.
-Our approach significantly outperform existing methods, reducing MAE and RMSE by $37\%$ and $47\%$, respectively, compared to the latest approach CGNet.
-For a more in-depth and detailed analysis, we categorize the scenes in MovingDroneCrowd test set by pedestrian density and evaluate MAE and RMSE under different density levels.
-As pedestrian density increases, other methods degrade sharply, while our method consistently maintains a reasonable performance.
-The MOT-based methods completely fail in high-density scenes, due to their reliance on individual detection and global identity association, which becomes infeasible in our dataset including complex scenes with severe occlusion and rapid camera movements.
-Video individual counting methods alleviate some challenges faced by MOT-based methods, but they still rely on localization and cross-frame association, leading to unsatisfactory performance in highly crowded scenes.
-In contrast, our density-based method eliminates the need for localization and association, allowing it to achieve satisfying results even in complex and crowded scenes.
+Our approach significantly outperforms others, reducing MAE and RMSE by $37\%$ and $47\%$, respectively, compared to the latest approach CGNet.
+For a more in-depth and detailed analysis, we divide the test scenes by pedestrian density and evaluate MAE under different density levels.
+As pedestrian density increases, other methods degrade sharply, while our method consistently maintains reasonable performance.
+The MOT-based methods completely fail in high-density scenes due to their reliance on individual detection and global identity association, which becomes infeasible in our dataset, including complex scenes with severe occlusion and rapid camera movements.
+VIC methods alleviate some issues but still rely on localization and cross-frame association, leading to unsatisfactory performance in highly crowded scenes.
+Density-based method FMDC \cite{FMDC} performs poorly despite avoiding localization and association, as directly predicting inflow and outflow masks is highly challenging.
+In contrast, our method first infers the more learnable shared density maps, and then derives the inflow and outflow maps, allowing it to achieve satisfying results even in complex and crowded scenes.